Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

   </div>
   <br />

-In this example, the recipient is the VC Holder wallet, who holds the credential with the required proof (`test_proof1`) for holding this CR-CAT.
-Because the proof already exists, a green `APPROVE` button will appear.
-The VC Holder must click this button to finalize the transaction:
+In this example, the recipient is the VC Holder's wallet.
+This wallet holds the credential with the required proof (`test_proof1`) for holding this CR-CAT.
+Because the proof exists, a green `APPROVE` button will appear.

+From the VC Holder's wallet, click this button to finalize the transaction:

 <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/06_cr-cat.png" alt="VC Holder Approve" />